imaurer/awesome-llm-json/README.md

 [SGLang](https://github.com/sgl-project/sglang) (MPL-2.0) allows specifying JSON schemas using regular expressions or Pydantic models for constrained decoding.
 Its high-performance runtime accelerates JSON decoding.

-[Mirascope](https://github.com/Mirascope/mirascope) (MIT) is an LLM toolkit for lightning-fast, high-quality development.
-It supports structured extraction, and is the first tool to handle nested and def/ref schemas using Anthropic function calling.
+[Mirascope](https://github.com/Mirascope/mirascope) (MIT) is an LLM toolkit that supports structured extraction with an intuitive python API.

 [Magnetic](https://github.com/jackmpcollins/magentic) (MIT) call LLMs from Python using 3 lines of code.
 Simply use the @prompt decorator to create functions that return structured output from the LLM, powered by Pydantic.